General Motors. Pixabay Image

 (click image to expand)

-Although global market share has stabilized in recent years, the figure has been nearly cut in half since fiscal 2014.
+Although global market share has stabilized in recent years, the figure has been cut by nearly half since fiscal 2014.

 general-motors-vehicle-sales-by-region